luvuong-le/log-parser-digio/README.md

 - Decided to go with TypeScript for type safety and extensibility in the future if required
 - Arrow functions can be refactored if single parameter but oclif ESLint has it's own standards
 - Making use of regex named groups to make it easier to group data required
+- Could also use split instead of regex to potentially achieve the same result
+- Unsure if most visited URLs refer to the base url, eg /docs, /blog or the entire thing (small code change required if the full result)

 # Improvements to be made